 Step 4: Extract the Firmware Zip File

-- Right-click the downloaded Samsung firmware, and extract it in a specific folder on your computer.
+- Right-click the downloaded Samsung firmware and extract it into a specific folder on your computer.

 - You’ll have the following files in the extracted folder:

 - These files should have ‘.tar’ or ‘.tar.md5’ extension.

 Step 5: Boot Samsung Galaxy Phone into Download Mode

 - Before we start the process of installing Samsung firmware using Odin, you need to restart your phone into downloading mode.

 - To do so, firstly switch off your mobile.